-My name is Melita Silvasi and I am a school psychologist working within the Department of Education School Psychology Service.
-I provide support to a number of schools in the North Metropolitan area and I am available every Thursday at Greenmount Primary School.
+My name is Elizabeth Wear, and I am a Provisional Psychologist working within the Department of Education School Psychology Service.
+I provide support to a number of schools in the North Metropolitan area, and I am available every Thursday and even week Tuesday at Greenmount Primary School.

-The School Psychology Service can be accessed through the Greenmount Primary School referral process and a request for service may be made through Student Services Associate Principal, Natalie Astle.
+The School Psychology Service can be accessed through the Greenmount Primary School referral process and a request for service may be made through classroom teachers or our Student Services Associate Principal, Natalie Astle.
 If concerns are of a private matter, direct contact with the Student Services Associate Principal is advised.

 My name is Penny Bays and I serve as Chaplain at Greenmount Primary School on Wednesdays and Thursdays.